Last Updated on January 16, 2023 by David

 |Cooler Master Hyper 212 EVO||

 |Be Quiet!
 Dark Rock Pro 4||

-This cooler is one of the most expensive air coolers out there, but there’s a reason for why it’s expensive, Its performance is near similar to many of the AIOs on the market and it even beats some of them in terms of performance.
+This cooler is one of the most expensive air coolers out there, but there’s a reason why it’s expensive, Its performance is nearly similar to many of the AIOs on the market, and it even beats some of them in terms of performance.

-The cooler has a dual-tower heatsink and it comes in with dual 140mm high airflow fans.
-You can hardly hear this beauty even when it’s spinning its fans at 100%! that being said however it is quite big so you’ll need to get a bigger case if you want one of these bad boys.
+The cooler has a dual-tower heatsink, and it comes in with dual 140mm high airflow fans.
+You can hardly hear this beauty even when it’s spinning its fans at 100%!
+That being said.
+However, it is pretty big, so you’ll need to get a bigger case if you want one of these bad boys.

 - Excellent performance

 - Well known